Why Has Marie Bracquemond’s Name Faded into Obscurity?

 At some stage in her life Marie meets the emerging impressionist artists Monet and Degas.
 Their use of colours and brush strokes interest her and she adopts these ideas.
 Her style, as a result, dramatically changes.

-By the 1880s, the impressionist artists include her into their inner circle.
-Marie Bracquemond joins the Impressionist artists in their exhibitions in 1879, 1880 and 1886 and has some of her works featured in La Vie Moderne in 1879 and 1880.
+By the 1880s, the impressionism artists include her into their inner circle.
+Marie Bracquemond joins them in their exhibitions in 1879, 1880 and 1886 and has some of her works featured in La Vie Moderne in 1879 and 1880.

 Her painting styles are evolving and becoming increasingly more vibrant in color.
 Part of this transformation was also under the influence of Gauguin who she met in 1886, through her husband.